-Pamela A. Pappas, MD, MD(H) uses Desert Flower Essences in her practice at Optimal You, and has been trained by Cynthia Athina Kemp Scherer (their co-creator) to do this.
+Pamela A. Pappas, MD, MD(H) uses Desert Flower Essences in her practice at Optimal You, and has been trained by Cynthia Athina Kemp Scherer (their co-creator) in doing this.

-- Physician Coaching services are not reimbursable through health insurance, but may be legitimate professional development or CME expenses.
+Coaching services are not reimbursable through any health insurance, but may be legitimate professional development or CME expenses.

 National Center for Homeopathy